linode/linode_api4-python/examples/install-on-linode/README.md

  * Install the required packages (see requirements.txt)
  * Copy config.py.example to config.py and populate values:
-   * You will need an OAuth Client created in [the manager](https://cloud.linode.com/profile/clients).
+   * You will need an OAuth Client created in [the Linode Manager](https://cloud.linode.com/profile/clients).
      When prompted, ensure that the "redirect_uri" is `http://localhost:5000/auth_callback`, and leave "Public" unchecked.
    * You will need a public stackscript to use this application - either use the